 Her words provide a window into the New Mexican ethos where people share a deep relationship with the earth—a connection some call sacred—that stretches back more than 1,000 years.
 At Acoma, one of the nation’s oldest continuously occupied settlements, you’ll find a sun-baked Native American adobe village built 1,000 years ago.
 In El Sanctuario de Chimayo church, people have collected dirt believed to have healing powers for more than 200 years.

-In Santa Fe, soft adobe buildings and homes climb hillsides and line streets.
+In Santa Fe near Banderlier National Monument, soft adobe buildings and homes climb hillsides and line streets.
 At Carlsbad Caverns National Park, you'll get a rare glimpse of the Earth's astonishing formations below ground.
-In Las Cruces, green chiles harvested nearby transform classic dishes into sensory experiences.
+In Las Cruces, green chiles and grapes harvested nearby transform classic meals into sensory experiences.

-To the east, the earth turns blinding white as it sprawls across 275 square miles to form White Sands National Park.
+Near Alamogordo, the ground turns blinding white as it sprawls across 275 square miles to form White Sands National Park.
 Next to this stark beauty lies White Sands Missile Range where the first atomic bomb was dropped in 1945.
 Herein lies the magic of New Mexico—for every breathtaking turn in the road, there’s a story.
 It’s your turn to uncover them in this intriguing land.

 Start: El Paso, Texas